US And Russia Exchange Prisoners - UrduPoint

 US And Russia Exchange Prisoners

-Moscow released US-Russian ballet dancer Ksenia Karelina, who had been sentenced to 12 years in prison on treason charges, with US Secretary of State Marco Rubio confirming early Thursday she was on a plane to the United States.
+Moscow released US-Russian ballet dancer and spa worker Ksenia Karelina, who had been detained in Russia for 12 years on treason charges, US Secretary of State Marco Rubio said.

-In exchange, the United States released Arthur Petrov, according to Russian state media, citing the FSB security service.
-The Russian-German citizen had been facing up to 20 years in a US prison for violating export controls.
+In exchange, the United States released Arthur Petrov, said Russian state media, citing the FSB security service.
+The Russian-German citizen had been facing up to 20 years in a US jail for violating export controls.

 "American Ksenia Karelina is on a plane back home to the United States.
 She was wrongfully detained by Russia for over a year," Rubio wrote on social media platform X, adding that Trump "will continue to work for the release of ALL Americans."